xaur/decred-news/guidelines.md

 - in many cases people may remain on that page for a considerable period after they have stopped contributing, which decreases its reliability further
 - there are contractors who aren't listed at all

+#### Reporting departures

-In case we decide to report removals from the contributors page again, or report other kinds of "departures", below are guidelines for presenting that.
+In case we decide to report removals from the Contributors page again, or report other kinds of "departures", below are guidelines for presenting that.

 "Goodbye" must be done in a decent way to people who were removed from decred.org/contributors or got their DCC revoked.
 Decent means: